 The North Carolina Office of State Budget and Management (OSBM) has established specific performance and reporting requirements relative to the manner in which grants of State funds are to be made to and accounted for by Recipients.
-Prior to receiving a Match Award disbursement, Recipients will be required to enter into a grant agreement with the State of North Carolina which will include the OSBM requirements, as well as those specific to the Match Program as described in the Guidelines.
+Prior to receiving an Award disbursement under this Program, Recipients will be required to enter into a grant agreement with the State of North Carolina which will include the OSBM requirements, as well as those specific to the Match Program as described in the Guidelines.
 In addition, prior to disbursement, Recipients will also be required to supply additional company information, including:

 - 1. A notarized copy of the Recipient's policy addressing conflicts of interest.
 (See Exhibit D for more information); - 2.
 A list of the Recipient's Board of Directors/Trustees; - 3.
-A sworn statement certifying that there are no overdue tax debts owed by the Recipient; and, - 4.
-A Request for Electronic Payment.
+A sworn statement certifying that there are no overdue tax debts owed by the Recipient; and,

+4. A Request for Electronic Payment.

 After the execution and return of the grant agreement and submission of the required additional information, the State of North Carolina will issue Match Program grant payments to Recipients electronically.
 Payments will be deposited into the checking or savings account of the Recipient's choice.
-Notification of the deposit will be made either by fax or by e-mail.